GoRakibGo/GoRakibGO/README.md

 ### Hi there 👋, my name is Rakib
 #### I am Blockchain & Smart Contract Developer
-Experienced Blockchain & Smart Contract Developer with a demonstrated history of working in the computer networking industry.
-Skilled in Python, Java, Go, Solidity Smart Contract Development, Android and Flutter App Development.
+Experienced Blockchain Engineer (Smart Contract) with a demonstrated history of working in the computer networking industry.
+Skilled in Python, Java, JavaScript, TypeScript, Rust, React, NodeJs, Go, Solidity, Flutter and Android.
 Strong engineering professional with a Bachelor of Science (BSc) focused in Computer Science from BRAC University.

 Skills: Solidity / Python / Go / JS / Java